Participant information sheet

 What if something goes wrong?

-It is unlikely that you would be harmed taking part in this type of research study.
+It is unlikely that you would be harmed by taking part in this type of research study.
 There are no special arrangements for compensation.
 If you are harmed due to someone’s negligence, then you may have grounds for a legal action but you may have to pay for it.
 If you have a concern about any aspect of this study, you should speak to the researchers on 0116 252 5997.
 If you remain unhappy and wish to complain formally, you can do this through the NHS Complaints Procedure.
 Please contact the Patient Information and Liaison Service (PILS) – Tel: 0808 1788337.

 Will the findings of the research be published?